 The handwritten signature was once the key ingredient for confirming document approval, ensuring that agreements could be finalised so projects could proceed — but it is quickly becoming outdated in an era of paperless operation and remote working.

 Those doing business online need a modern alternative, and that’s what an electronic signature offers.
 It’s convenient, easy to provide, and produces legally-binding results on all devices.
 When you need something signed, you can share it as a PDF online and get full approval within minutes.

 If you're wondering how to create an electronic signature, Workiro can handle this process for you.
-We’re going to offer a step-by-step guide to using our task management software to request an electronic signature (which is actually distinct from a digital signature).
+We’re going to offer a step-by-step guide to using our cloud-based software for managing tasks to request an electronic signature (which is actually distinct from a digital signature).
 Let’s get started.

 When you need to get a digital document signed, you must create the task through Workiro, identify the person who needs to sign it, and submit the task.
 Here’s the process for this:

 1. Open your Workiro account (or create one).
 If you haven’t already started using Workiro, you’ll need to create your account.